Presenting problem

 Follow up

-Dr Land will coordinate follow up after treatment is completed with 3 monthly reviews for 2 years then 6 monthly reviews for a further 3 years then usually annually thereafter.
+Our doctors will coordinate follow up after treatment is completed with 3 monthly reviews for 2 years then 6 monthly reviews for a further 3 years then usually annually thereafter.
 If you come from out of town alternate follow up arrangements can be made in conjunction with you local GP or gynaecologist.